MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wscript.md

 ## Remarks

--   Performing this task does not require you to have administrative credentials.
-Therefore, as a security best practice, consider performing this task as a user without administrative credentials.
+- Performing this task doesn't require you to have administrative credentials.
+Consider performing this task as a user without administrative credentials as a security best practice.
--   To open a command prompt, on the **Start** screen, type **cmd**, and then click **command prompt**.
+- To open a command prompt, on the **Start** screen, type **cmd**, and then select **command prompt**.
--   Each parameter is optional; however, you cannot specify script arguments without specifying a script.
-If you do not specify a script or any script arguments, **wscript.exe** displays the **Windows Script Host Settings** dialog box, which you can use to set global scripting properties for all scripts that **wscript.exe** runs on the local computer.
+- Each parameter is optional.
+However you can't specify script arguments without specifying a script.
+If you don't specify a script or any script arguments, **wscript.exe** displays the **Windows Script Host Settings** dialog box.
+Use the dialog box to set global scripting properties for all scripts that **wscript.exe** runs on the local computer.
 - The **/t** parameter prevents excessive running of scripts by setting a timer.
 When the time exceeds the specified value, **wscript** interrupts the script engine and ends the process.
 - Windows script files usually have one of the following file name extensions: **.wsf**, **.vbs**, **.js**.
--   If you double-click a script file with an extension that has no association, the **Open With** dialog box appears.
+- If you double-select a script file with an extension that has no association, the **Open With** dialog box appears.
 Select **wscript** or **cscript**, and then select **Always use this program to open this file type**.
 This registers **wscript.exe** or **cscript.exe** as the default script host for files of this file type.
 - You can set properties for individual scripts.
 See [Windows Script Host overview](/previous-versions/windows/it-pro/windows-server-2003/cc738350(v=ws.10)) for more information.
 - Windows Script Host can use **.wsf** script files.
 Each **.wsf** file can use multiple scripting engines and perform multiple jobs.

-## Additional References
+## Related links

 - [Command-Line Syntax Key](command-line-syntax-key.md)